felias-fogg/RescueAVR/README.md

 		R - Restart
 	Action:

 If you are only interested in unbricking your chip, press 'T'.
 This will check whether lock bits are set, and if so, it will try to erase the chip (if the 'chip erase' jumper on the Fuse-Doctor board is set).
-After it, it will try to reset the fuses to their default value.
-If 'T' does not help, you can probably say 'good bye' to the chip.
+After that, it will try to reset the fuses to their default value.
+If 'T' does not help, you can probably say 'goodbye' to the chip.

 The other options are all self-explanatory.
 If you want to change individual fuses, you may want to consult the online fuse calculator [AVR® Fuse Calculator](https://www.engbedded.com/fusecalc/) by Mark Hämmerling or the data sheet of the chip.
 Same goes for the lock byte.